 Attention-deficit/hyperactivity disorder (ADHD) is a chronic neurodevelopmental disorder affecting 11 percent of school-age children.
 About 3 to 5 % of adults suffer from ADHD.
 ADHD is characterised by developmentally inappropriate levels of inattention, impulsivity and hyperactivity.

 All forms of attention deficit disorder are officially called “Attention-Deficit/Hyperactivity Disorder,” regardless of whether the individual has symptoms of hyperactivity or not.
 Many professionals and lay people still use both terms: ADD and ADHD

 What is an executive function?

 Executive Function (EF) refers to brain functions that activate, organise, integrate and manage other functions.
 It enables individuals to account for short- and long-term consequences of their actions and to plan for those results.
-It also allows individuals to make an assessment of their actions and make necessary adjustments if their actions are not achieving the desired result.
+It also allows individuals to make a private assessment for ADHD of their actions and make necessary adjustments if their actions are not achieving the desired result.
 Individuals with executive dysfunction struggle with planning, problem-solving, organisation, and time management.

 How is ADHD diagnosed?

 There is no single test to diagnose ADHD and hence a comprehensive private diagnosis assessment is necessary to establish a diagnosis, rule out other causes, and determine the presence or absence of co-existing conditions.
 Such an assessment requires time and effort and should include a careful history and a clinical assessment of the individual’s academic, social, and emotional functioning and developmental level.